microsoft/industry/telco/readme.md

 This article provides a reference architecture with prescriptive guidance and recommendations for the Telco industry across the Microsoft Cloud (Power Platform, Dynamics, Microsoft 365 and Microsoft Azure).

-## Microsoft Azure
+## Telco Industry Architecture reference in Microsoft Azure

-This article describes a reference architecture in Microsoft Azure to enable the delivery of Telco specialized workloads on Microsoft Azure and at the edge.
+This article describes Telco industry reference architecture in Microsoft Azure to enable the delivery of Telco specialized workloads on Microsoft Azure and at the edge.

 ### High-level architecture